-&lt;sup>11A session is typically one year, although there are exceptions.
+&lt;sup>13A session is typically one year, although there are exceptions.

-&lt;sup>12The records for three of the lotteries have been lost.
+&lt;sup>14The records for three of the lotteries have been lost.
 We are unable to access records beyond March 30, 2023 due to a change in the Table Office's data-sharing policies.

-&lt;sup>13Transcripts are missing for a small number of PMQs.
+&lt;sup>15Transcripts are missing for a small number of PMQs.

-&lt;sup>14Though 15 MPs are chosen by lottery, the number of exchanges may be less than 15 - for example, a lotterywinning MP may be absent, or the Speaker may reject a question due to the question format breaking parliamentary guidelines.
+&lt;sup>16Though 15 MPs are chosen by lottery, the number of exchanges may be less than 15 - for example, a lottery-

-the text of references to the gender of the questioner.
+We manually coded the characteristics of each question and answer, after having stripped the text of references to the gender of the questioner.
 Each exchange was coded by two coders.
 Coders recorded the following variables for each question: (i) Constituency issue, an indicator equal to one if the question is related to the constituency represented by the MP, (ii) Request, an indicator variable equal to one if the question contains a request made by the MP to the Prime Minister, and (iii) Humor in question, an indicator variable equal to one if the question contains humor.